lindbrook/cholera/README.md

 Read the package's vignettes.
 They include detailed discussions about the data, the functions and the methods used to "fix" the data and to compute walking distances and pump neighborhoods.

-They are also available online:
+The vignettes from version 0.2.1 are available online:

 [Duplicate and Missing Cases](https://cran.r-project.org/web/packages/cholera/vignettes/duplicate.missing.cases.html)
 ["Unstacking" Bars](https://cran.r-project.org/web/packages/cholera/vignettes/unstacking.fatalities.html)